jspm/registry/README.md

   * Github: `github:author/repo`
   * NPM: `npm:repo`

-  Additional locations are in planning for other servies, and third party locations can also be [submitted]().
+  Additional locations are in planning for other services, and third party locations can also be [submitted]().
 * Version numbers are automatically appended onto the end of the target name based on the [jspm version conventions]().
 * An optional _main entry point_ can be specified by appending the syntax `#main-file-name`.
 For example:
   `"jquery": "github:components/jquery#jquery"`